+The Recapitalization Plan is designed to cover the Central Bank's total losses through the issuance by the Government of treasury bills and bonds over a ten-year period, which will be held by the Central Bank.
 The issuance of these treasury bills and bonds started on January 1, 2008.
 These issuances generate interest at a rate that is linked to the coupon rates of instruments issued by the Central Bank with the same maturity.
 Payment of interest by the Republic to the Central Bank will allow the Central Bank to reduce its operational losses, also known as the quasi-fiscal deficit.
 The interest payments generated by the treasury bills and bonds will be stipulated in the national budget for each year according to the following scale:

+Payments as a Payments as a

-Year Payments as a % of GDP Year Payments as a % of GDP
+Year % of GDP Year % of GDP

 2007 0.5 2012 1.0

 2008 0.6 2013 1.1

 2009 0.7 2014 1.2

 2010 0.8 2015 1.3

 2011 0.9 2016 1.4